UW-EPE-ML/EveNet_NERSC/docs/data_preparation.md

 This page documents the **new preprocessing contract** for EveNet.
 The reference schema in `share/event_info/pretrain.yaml` is bundled with the repository as an example, but you are free to adapt the feature lists to match your campaign.
 The goal of this guide is to help you build the `.npz` files that the EveNet converter ingests and to clarify how each tensor maps onto the model heads.

+> ⚠️ **Ownership reminder:** Users are responsible for generating the `.npz` files.
+EveNet does not reorder or reshape features for you—the arrays must already follow the size and ordering implied by your event-info YAML.
+The converter simply validates the layout and writes the parquet outputs.
+Keep the YAML and the `.npz` dictionary in sync at all times.

 - [Config + CLI workflow](#config--cli-workflow)
 - [Input tensor dictionary](#input-tensor-dictionary)
 - [Supervision targets by head](#supervision-targets-by-head)